JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 # Building blocks role:

 ## Appformix:
-- It collects data from Junos devices.
+- Collects data from Junos devices.
-- it generates webhooks notifications (HTTP POST with a JSON body) to SaltStack when the condition of an alarm is observed.
+- Generates webhooks notifications (HTTP POST with a JSON body) to SaltStack when the condition of an alarm is observed.
 The JSON body provides the device name and other details.

 ## SaltStack:
 - Only the master is required.
-- it listens to webhooks
+- Listens to webhooks
-- it generates a ZMQ messages to the event bus when a webhook notification is received.
+- Generates a ZMQ messages to the event bus when a webhook notification is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
-- the reactor binds sls files to event tags.
+- The reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
-- the sls file used in this content does the following: it parses the data from the ZMQ message and extracts the network device name. it then passes the data extracted the ZMQ message to a runner and execute the runner.
+- The reactor sls file used in this content does the following:
+    - It parses the data from the ZMQ message and extracts the network device name.
+    - It then passes the data extracted the ZMQ message to a runner and execute the runner.
 The runner makes REST calls to Northstar SDN controller to put the "faulty" device in maintenance mode.

 ## Northstar:
 - Handle the REST calls received by SaltStack, i.e put the "faulty" device in maintenance mode.
-The "faulty" device will be considered logically down for a certain amount time, and Northstar will reroute the LSPs around this device during the maintenance period.
-After the maintenance period, LSPs are reverted back to optimal paths.
+    - The "faulty" device will be considered logically down for a certain amount time, and Northstar will reroute the LSPs around this device during the maintenance period.
+    - After the maintenance period, LSPs are reverted back to optimal paths.

 # Requirements: